jowavp/sap-cf-proxy/README.md

 ## Prerequisites

-You are logged into your SAP BTP Cloud Foundry subaccount [via the cf CLI](https://blogs.sap.com/2021/04/21/connecting-from-sap-business-application-studio-to-sap-btp-cloud-foundry-environment/) and you have the [Multitarget Build Tool](https://sap.github.io/cloud-mta-build-tool/download/) installed (mbt).
+You are logged into your SAP BTP Cloud Foundry subaccount [via the cf CLI](https://blogs.sap.com/2021/04/21/connecting-from-sap-business-application-studio-to-sap-btp-cloud-foundry-environment/), you have the [Multitarget Build Tool](https://sap.github.io/cloud-mta-build-tool/download/) (mbt) installed ,and you have installed the [MultiApps CLI Plugin](https://help.sap.com/docs/btp/sap-business-technology-platform/install-multiapps-cli-plugin-in-cloud-foundry-environment?locale=en-US).
+If you’re going to use the SOCKS5 proxy (Forward TCP data), you’ll need to have Maven installed.

 ## Installation